- 1/2 cup baking cocoa

 - 2 teaspoons vanilla extract

-- In a small bowl, combine cocoa and water; mix well.
+- In a small bowl, combine cocoa and water.
 Cool for 5 minutes.
-In a mixing bowl, cream shortening and sugar.
-Add cocoa mixture, eggs and vanilla; mix well.
-Combine dry ingredients.
-Add to creamed mixture alternately with buttermilk; mix well.
+In a large bowl, cream shortening and sugar until light and fluffy.
+Beat in the eggs, vanilla and cocoa mixture.
+Combine dry ingredients; gradually add to creamed mixture alternately with buttermilk, beating well after each addition

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets.
 Flatten slightly with a spoon.
 Bake at 350° for 10-12 minutes or until firm to the touch.
 Remove to wire racks to cool.

-- In a mixing bowl, cream shortening, sugar and vanilla.
-Add chilled milk mixture; beat for 7 minutes or until fluffy.
+- In a small bowl, cream the shortening, sugar and vanilla until light and fluffy.
+Add milk mixture; beat for 7 minutes or until fluffy.
 Spread filling on half of the cookies; top with remaining cookies.
 Store in the refrigerator.
 Yield: 2 dozen.

 Reviews forOld-Fashioned Whoopie Pies